Izah-Silva/Izah-Silva/README.md

 ### Izabella Silva

-#### Front-End Developer 👩‍💻
+#### Back-End Developer 👩‍💻

 💻 Studying:
+- Java, Spring, AWS
 - JavaScript, Bootstrap, React, Node, MongoDb.

-🤔 I’m looking for help with my first opportunity as a Front-End Developer
+🤔 I’m looking for help with my first opportunity as a Back-End Developer

  💬 Ask me about IT Recruitment